 - 4.17 At its Eighty-Sixth Session, the Council adopted decision EC-86/DEC.9 entitled "Addressing the Threat Posed by the Use of Chemical Weapons by Non-State Actors," which underscored the role of Organisation, within its mandate, to prevent and respond to the threat posed by the use of chemical weapons by non-State actors.
 The decision provided additional impetus on specific matters to guide the Secretariat's activities.
-The decision also fully recognised the important role of assistance and cooperation in support of capacity building, and of assisting States Parties in investigating and prosecuting non-State actors for crimes related to the Convention or in countering terrorism as it relates to chemical weapons. - 4.18 In November 2015, the OEWG-T established a sub-working group on non-State actors as a means to support it in fulfilling its mandate, considering that some delegations had expressed an interest in a more technical forum.
-Throughout the period under review, States Parties exchanged views on a number of issues during the 14 meetings of the OEWG-T and the 11 meetings of its sub-working group.
-Forty expert guest speakers from international and regional organisations attended these meetings, along with representatives of industry and private sector entities, professors of law, and a number of State Party representatives who shared their national experiences.
+The decision also fully recognised the important role of assistance and cooperation in support of capacity building, and of assisting States Parties in investigating and prosecuting non-State actors for crimes related to the Convention or in countering terrorism as it relates to chemical weapons. - 4.18 In its decision entitled "Addressing the Threat of Chemical Weapons Use" (C-SS-4/DEC.3, dated 27 June 2018), the Conference at its Fourth Special Session condemned the use of chemical weapons by non-State actors and requested the Secretariat to consider options for further assistance to States Parties to help prevent the chemical weapons threat posed by non-State actors. - 4.19 Also in June 2018, the Secretariat hosted the first OPCW "Conference on Countering Chemical Terrorism".
+Over 200 governmental experts, academics, and industry and NGO representatives attended the two-day conference, which examined the threat posed by chemical terrorism both to international security and the Convention, and considered approaches to prevent and respond to the terrorist use of chemical weapons. - 4.20 In November 2015, the OEWG-T established a sub-working group on non-State actors as a means to support it in fulfilling its mandate, considering that some delegations had expressed an interest in a more technical forum.
+Throughout the period under review, States Parties exchanged views on a number of issues during the 16 meetings of the OEWG-T and the 11 meetings of its sub-working group.
+Forty-one expert guest speakers from international and regional organisations attended these meetings, along with representatives of industry and private sector entities, professors of law, and a number of State Party representatives who shared their national experiences. - 4.21 In 2015, the Secretariat issued three discussion papers related to the topical areas of legal accountability of non-State actors under the Convention, measures to prevent the hostile use of toxic chemicals by non-State actors, and ensuring an effective

-&lt;sup>21 Decision of the Council at its Twenty-Seventh Session entitled "The OPCW's Contribution to Global Anti-Terrorist Efforts" (EC-XXVII/DEC.5, dated 7 December 2001).
+Decision of the Council at its Twenty-Seventh Session entitled "The OPCW's Contribution to Global Anti-Terrorist Efforts" (EC-XXVII/DEC.5, dated 7 December 2001).
+(23)